-For $20 a year, you can become a member of Friends of Albania.
+For as little as $20 a year, you can become a member of Friends of Albania.
 Your contribution to the small-project grants provides support for current Peace Corps Albania Volunteers, as well as their community partners.

 Membership Level Descriptions